javascript-tutorial/en.javascript.info/1-js/2-first-steps/04-variables/article.md

   , message = 'Hello';
 ```

 Technically, all these variants do the same.
-So, it's a matter of personal taste and aestetics.
+So, it's a matter of personal taste and aesthetics.

 ````smart header="`var` instead of `let`"